Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 ### Performance

-The main disadvantage of using Blockfrost in comparison with CTL backend is speed of Tx confirmation (see [here](#6-setting-tx-confirmation-delay) for explanation).
+The main disadvantage of using Blockfrost in comparison with CTL backend is speed of Tx confirmation.

 Contracts running with local Blockfrost instance are expected to be slightly slower, because transaction propagation takes a bit longer.